-See how to make a delicious spread of fine imported cheese served with fruit, nuts, bread and crackers for Thanksgiving in this Cheese Platter Basics: Tips for the Perfect Spread post. #EverythingButTheTurkey
+See how to make a delicious spread of fine imported cheese served with meat, fruit, nuts, bread, and crackers for Thanksgiving, Christmas, or any get together in this Charcuterie Board Basics: Tips for the Perfect Spread post.

 I don’t know about you, but I squeal like a little girl inside when I walk into a party and there’s a fabulous cheese platter.
 I. LOVE.
 CHEESE.
 It’s that simple.
-Today I’m sharing with you my Cheese Platter Basics, tips, pairings, serving ideas, and utensils as part of my #EverythingButTheTurkey Blog Series.
-A well-crafted cheese platter would be perfect for Thanksgiving.
+That’s why I’m sharing my Charcuterie Platter Basics, tips, pairings, serving ideas, and utensils as part of my #EverythingButTheTurkey Blog Series.
+A well-crafted charcuterie platter would be perfect for Thanksgiving, Christmas, or any get together.
 Let’s get started!

-To craft the perfect cheese platter, you need to start with the tools.
+To craft the perfect cheese board, you need to start with the right tools.
 Think simple and rustic, like these cheese boards.
-(Note: some of these are affiliate links.)

-Next you’ll need some cheese knives.
-Each cheese that you have on your board should have its own knife.
+Next, you’ll need some cheese knives.
+Each cheese that you serve should have its own knife.
 These are my favorites:

-Next you’ll need some cheese labels, because no one wants to repeat the names of cheeses all night long to inquiring quests.
-And finally my favorite resource for making the perfect spread, The Cheese Course book.
+And finally my favorite resource for making the perfect spread, The Cheese Course.
 It offers suggestions for pairings, fruit and nut accompaniments, and suggestions for presentation.
-It’s a must, unless you have a cheesemonger in my back pocket because I sure don’t.
+It’s a must unless you have a cheesemonger in my back pocket because I sure don’t.